PLPAcademy/day-3-assignment-lucykym/README.md

 B) dart --check
 C) dart --verify
 D) dart --version
- the answer is D: dart --version
+ the answer is D:dart --version

 3. What is the next step after downloading and extracting the Flutter SDK on Linux?